Trish Stratus Appearance Announced for Feb. 28th WWE SmackDown Show

 “American Nightmare” Trademark Infringement Lawsuit Against Cody Rhodes, WWE, & Fanatics Update

-As noted before, a lawsuit was filed against Cody Rhodes, WWE, and Fanatics was filed this past September by punk rock band American Nightmare’s lead singer Wesley Eisold over allegations of trademark infringement and breach of contract regarding Rhodes’ usage of the “American Nightmare” name in wrestling and for merchandise.
+As noted before, a lawsuit was filed against Cody Rhodes, WWE, and Fanatics this past September by punk rock band American Nightmare’s lead singer Wesley Eisold over allegations of trademark infringement and breach of contract regarding Rhodes’ usage of the “American Nightmare” name in wrestling and for merchandise.

 PWInsider’s Mike Johnson reported that Rhodes, WWE, and Fanatics recently received an extension in time to respond to the lawsuit filed against them by Eisold based on recent court documents.